radiantlogicinc/estimating_gen_mc_simulation/README.md

 the characterization of the defect remediation process as an AI-enhanced black box generalized Monte Carlo optimization problem.

 This work represents a research project in three parts:
-- `queueing-MC`: forecasting defect remediation with a black box generalized Monte Carlo queueing model
+- Part 1 | `queueing-MC`: forecasting defect remediation with a black box generalized Monte Carlo queueing model
-- `queueless-MC`: instantiating the generalized Monte Carlo simulations with historical empirical log data
+- Part 2 | `queueless-MC`: instantiating the generalized Monte Carlo simulations with historical empirical log data
-- `defect_remediation_app`: AI-enhanced defect remediation planification with [`fastWorkflow`](https://github.com/radiantlogicinc/fastworkflow)
+- Part 3 | `defect_remediation_app`: AI-enhanced defect remediation planification with [`fastWorkflow`](https://github.com/radiantlogicinc/fastworkflow)

 The ultimate goal of this research is to develop an agentic AI system for optimization of the defect remediation process as shown in Fig. 1.